Yesterday’s Loner, Today’s Honoree: Talking Steve McQueen with the Film Society’s Josh Strauss

 “I’m old enough to remember seeing him, seeing Steve McQueen on film.”
 Strauss recalled.
 “He was an authority to me in Saturday Afternoon matinees; a power.”

 The Steve McQueen series, screening May 20th-26th at the Walter Reade theater, is lined with guest appearances by prominent McQueen collaborators, people like Candice Bergen and Robert Vaughn.
 “You know, Norman Jewison said The Cincinatti Kid was the first movie that he ever felt like a filmmaker,” Strauss reported.
 “Now 44 years later, he’ll be back to say that again, introducing the film.”

 “Finding prints for movies,” Josh told me, “you just try to show things while they’re there, while they’re good.
 These prints of Steve McQueen’s films are still good.
 And people haven’t forgotten him, they just haven’t seen the movies.”

 And talking, looking at the man, his posters, his enthusiasm: I felt excited for the chance now.

 Yesterday’s Loner: Steve McQueen runs from May 20-26 at the Walter Reade Theater.
-Tickets are on sale now online.Explore posts in the same categories: hidden gems, inside the film society, on @ the walter reade comment below, or link to this permanent URL from your own site.
+Tickets are on sale now online.hidden gems, inside the film society, on @ the walter reade comment below, or link to this permanent URL from your own site.